 YETI is another popular brand that people often research to make sure their bottles have the right dimensions before investing in one.

 In my experience, the YETI Rambler and Yonder bottles don’t easily fit in most cup holders.
-This rings true not just for their larger 32 or 40 oz. bottles but also for the smaller capacities like the 26 oz.
+This rings true not just for their larger 32 or 40 oz. bottles but also for the smaller capacities.
+For example, the 26 oz fits in my car, but that’s only because my cup holder is about half an inch wider than average.
+In a typical car, even that size might be a tight squeeze.

 Conclusion